Bocas del Toro, Panama for Digital Nomads

 Bocas has an undeniably great nightlife.
 There is always live music and dancing late into the night so if you’re looking to party there are plenty of options.
 You may wish to check out the following spots:

-Open from 10pm to 4am daily (except Wednesdays and Sundays), La Iguana Surf Bar is located on Third Street.
+Open from 10pm to 4am daily (except Wednesdays and Sundays), Iguana is located on Third Street.
 This hip pub draws quite a young crowd and is particularly known for its all-night parties.
 Most of the time, select drinks are complimentary to ladies.
 With live music and quite an extensive assortment of tapas, this Surf Bar is also known for hosting international DJs.
 The official closing time is listed as 4am, but on both occasions that I’ve been there, the bar actually stayed open until past 5am – perfect for night owls!

 Barco Hundido Bocas